Elon, North Carolina

 In the NT, we see another kind of redemption on the cross.
 Both redemptions involved blood.
 They were blood purchases.
 The blood will be a sign for you on the houses where you are, and when I see the blood, I will pass over you.
 No destructive plague will touch you when I strike Egypt (12:13).
 In Exodus, blood sprinkled on the doorposts in Egypt and in the NT we have redemption through the blood of Christ (Ephesians 1:7).
 We are redeemed by the blood of the lamb.

 Some have completely missed the whole point of the book.
 Many have tried to make political statements from this book, especially in the black church.
-African-Americans have the unfortunate background of slavery in this country and Exodus is a book that deals with deliverance from slavery.
+African-Americans have a terrible background of slavery in this country and Exodus is a book that deals with deliverance from slavery.

 Moses is a freedom fighter and Exodus is viewed by some as a guide to political activism.
 Harriet Tubman was called “the Moses of her people” but it does not really fit that narrative.
 The ones who are doing the oppressing are the Africans.
 Egypt is in Africa.
 The Egyptians enslaved the Hebrews.